" opportunistic Archives - LuxSci

 Posts Tagged ‘opportunistic’

-Opportunistic TLS for SMTP
+Opportunistic TLS vs Forced TLS for SMTP

-While the rapid delivery speeds may seem to justify such presumptions, there are actually a bunch of steps under the hood.
-When you send an email, it uses a protocol called the Simple Mail Transfer Protocol (SMTP) to make its way through to your recipient’s server.
-From there, your recipient uses another protocol such as ActiveSync, POP3, MAPI, or IMAP, or a Web-based interface, to pick it up and read it.
+Email sometimes seems like magic because of how quickly messages are transmitted across the internet.
+While the rapid delivery speeds justify this presumption, a lot must happen for an email to reach you.
+Email sending relies on a protocol called the Simple Mail Transfer Protocol (SMTP) to make its way across the internet to your recipient’s server.
+From there, the recipient uses another protocol, such as ActiveSync, POP3, MAPI, IMAP, or a Web-based interface, to pick it up and read it.

-Unfortunately, these aren’t always secure by default.
-Under its original design, emails are sent as plaintext.
-This means that anyone along the email’s journey can see (and even change) their contents.
+Unfortunately, these protocols aren’t always secure by default.
+Under its original design, emails are sent as plain text.
+Anyone along the email’s journey can see (and even change) their contents.
 This can include those in charge of the servers, the government, and even hackers that intercept the data.

-Thankfully, engineers weren’t completely oblivious to this glaring security hole, and they have introduced a number of mechanisms that can be leveraged to protect email.
+Thankfully, engineers are aware of this glaring security hole, and they have introduced several mechanisms that can be leveraged to protect email.
+This article reviews how SMTP TLS works and the differences between opportunistic TLS and forced TLS.

 Read the rest of this post »